Course Title: Art Global Intensive 1

 Overview of Learning Activities

-You will engage in face-to-face and/or online meetings specific to your selected Intensive.
+- You will engage in meetings specific to your selected Intensive.
 These will include discussion of the itinerary and suggested cultural sites for group and individual investigation.

 - Each Intensive will visit a number of major museums, contemporary galleries, artists’ studios, and attend talks delivered by specialists and authorities working in the arts industry.